bernardtse/belly-button-challenge/README.md

 ## 1. Overview
 The Belly Button Biodiversity Dashboard is an interactive visualisation tool designed to explore the Belly Button Biodiversity dataset.
 This dataset catalogues the microbes that colonise human navels.
 The study reveals that a small number of microbial species, known as operational taxonomic units (OTUs), are present in over 70% of individuals.
 However, the majority of species are relatively rare.

 The dashboard allows users to analyse this microbial diversity through dynamic visualisations, including bar and bubble charts.
 It also displays demographic metadata associated with each sample.
-By enabling the selection and examination of individual samples, the project highlights the significance of microbial presence and variation within the human navel microbiome.
+By enabling the selection and examination of individual samples, this dashboard highlights the significance of microbial presence and variation within the human navel microbiome.

 ## 2. Repository
 This project repository includes the following files: